Introduction to Financial Indices

 Market Capitalization Weighting

-Here, the index value is calculated based on the market capitalization of each component.
+Here, the index value is calculated based on the market capitalisation of each component.
 The S&P 500 uses this methodology.
 (The value of each holding is related to the overall holding it occupies in the index)

 Equal Weighting